 I used a mason jar and a bouquet of flowers from Trader Joe’s that I was able to split between two pineapple vases.
 They fit right into my tropical party theme and the bright colors of this tablescape.

 While an underripe pineapple is fine for only making a vase, you’ll also want to enjoy the fruit.
-Here’s what to look for for a ripe, juice pineapple:
+Here’s what to look for in a ripe, juicy pineapple:

 - The bottom should smell sweet and fruity